MICA-MNI/ENIGMA/docs/index.rst

 comparisons <load_sumstats>` across a wide range of disorders.
 As many ENIGMA groups have moved beyond meta-analysis towards ‘mega’-analysis of subject-level data, the **ENIGMA TOOLBOX** also includes an example of subject-level :ref:`example data<load_ct>` from an individual site that have been processed according to `ENIGMA protocols <http://enigma.ini.usc.edu/protocols/>`_.
-It should be noted, however, that subject-level or raw imaging data are not yet available for dissemination to the scientific community.
+It should be noted, however, that subject-level or raw imaging data are not openly available for dissemination to the scientific community.
 Interested scientists are encouraged to visit the `ENIGMA website <http://enigma.ini.usc.edu/>`_ to learn more about current projects, joining and contributing to an active Working Group, or proposing a new group.